 On June 11th, 2021, 1-2 PM UTC, Isa Elegbede, Brandenburg University of Technology (BTU), Cottbus, Germany, will discuss how to integrate approaches in seafood certifications through socio-ecological and technological inclusiveness in the Blue Economy.
-The moderator will be Ife Okafor-Yarwood is a Lecturer in Sustainable Development at the School of Geography and Sustainable Development, University of St Andrews.
+The moderator was Ife Okafor-Yarwood is a Lecturer in Sustainable Development at the School of Geography and Sustainable Development, University of St Andrews.

 Despite the considerable share of the blue resources (about 70 per cent) in the world’s space with various food resources, there are substantial fish supply-demand gaps in the global seafood (aquaculture and wild capture) markets, especially marine resource consumption.
 As seafood production and demand keep increasing, the potential risk of the collapse of these blue resources is envisaged.
 Seafood remains a significant food source for the social, economic and ecological benefit to coastal communities in the Atlantic regions.
 Thus, the blue economy can promote the sustainability of green resources by ensuring food security.
 The overarching benefit of these resources would be harnessed through integrating the blue economy approach to seafood production by applying voluntary sustainability initiatives with human-centric disruptive technologies and social inclusiveness.
 The production of certified seafood with ecolabels have grown significantly, intervention of these initiatives would identify the bottlenecks binding the seafood production through a holistic contribution in the present UN decade of actions.
 There is a need to harness the blue opportunities in a way to adequately make an impact in the present era by supporting state management systems through the market mechanisms of the various certification programmes as possible intervention tools.